-It’s rarely used in studio, because there you can just play the normal tambourine after you recorded your song and add it on, but it’s proving to be irreplaceable for live performer.
+It’s rarely used in the studio because there you can just play the normal tambourine after you recorded your song and add it on, but it’s proving to be irreplaceable for live performers.

 It’s small, doesn’t take much room, and you’re probably already tapping that foot in rhythm while playing, so why not use it to add one more sound and enrich your performance?

 My top recommended foot tambourine is the Meinl Foot Tambourine with Stainless Steel Jingles.
 This is a popular choice that produces a good sound.

 My second recommended foot tambourine is the YMC Percussion FJS2S-BK Foot Tambourine.
 This is a more affordable option with lightweight construction and decent quality.

 - The 5 Best Foot Tambourines (2023)